 Apply directly at United Day School.

-Cotulla resident, Mary Martin, set up this scholarship for graduating students from Cotulla High School to attend her alma mater, Texas Women’s University.
+Cotulla resident, Mary Martin, set up this scholarship for graduating students from Cotulla High School.
 Students are selected by the LACF Scholarship Committee.